MicrosoftDocs/bot-docs/articles/cognitive-services-add-bot-search.md

 ---
-title: Add search capability | Microsoft Docs
+title: Add search | Microsoft Docs
 description: Add search capabilities to your bot with the Bot Framework and Cognitive Services.
 author: RobStand
 ms.author: rstand